MFRoy/Insurance/README.md

 ## Entity Relationship Diagram

-Below you can see two of my early version ERDs the first of which was created before any building had begun
+Below you can see two of my early version ERDs the first of which was created before any building had begun.

 ![ERDv1](images/ERD_concept_v1.png)<br><br><br>
 ![ERDv2](images/ERD_concept_v2.png)